Eviyak/Heart-desease-prediction-model/README.md

 # 🫀 Heart Disease Prediction Model

 ## 📄 Description
 A machine learning project that uses logistic regression to predict the presence of heart disease based on clinical data.
-Built and trained using a dataset of 303 patient records
+Built and trained using a dataset of 303 patient records.
+According to scikit-learn, this logistic regression classifier achieves 85.25% accuracy on test data

 ## 📁 Dataset (https://disk.yandex.ru/d/kO_oa4uEA9CHqw)
 This model was trained on a dataset containing 303 patient records with 14 features each.
 The target column `target` indicates the presence (`1`) or absence (`0`) of heart disease.